vgallet/was/README.md

 ### Warmup

-Once the application has started correctly, let's inject some traffics into our application:
+Once the application has started correctly, let's inject some traffic into our application:

 ```sh
 k6 run k6/warmup.js